I coach men who look capable on the outside but know something's off on the inside.

 Why Men Work With Me

-Men work with me because they're capable, and they're ready to move with clarity.
+Men work with me because they're done pretending.

 They want a calm, direct space to think, decide, and execute, with someone who can see what they can't see while they're inside it.